-Figure 48: Reference geometry for mobile WSD and mobile DTT at 1.5 m agl.
+Figure 48: Scenario 3a/3b: Reference geometry for mobile WSD and mobile DTT at 1.5 m agl.

-The path loss shown is valid for a carrier at 650 MHz.Fixed WSD transmission
+The path loss shown is valid for a carrier at 650 MHz.

+Note: Alternative scenario would be possible with 4 m separation distance and an additional indoor scenario with 4 m separation distance and a wall.
+A wall would introduce an additional 8 dB loss.

+Fixed WSD transmission

 Fixed WSD transmission and fixed DTT reception at 10 m agl

 The model we use is shown below.
 A fixed WSD at 10 m agl radiates directly into a fixed DTT antenna at 10 m agl.
+The distance between the antennas is either 5 m (densely inhabited area) or 20 m (less densely inhabited area).
 There is no receiving antenna discrimination.
 There would be 3 dB polarisation discrimination.
-The maximum loss from the WSD to the DTT antenna, including polarisation discrimination, is 54.72 + 3 = 57.72dB.
+The maximum loss from the WSD to the DTT antenna, including polarisation discrimination, is 42.72 + 3 = 45.72dB or 54.72 + 3 = 57.72dB.